Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Introduction

+We would like to stress that in our analysis of the computational complexity of MLMC for SGLD we treat $N$ and $s$ as fixed parameters.
+Hence our results show that in cases in which one is forced to consider $s \ll N$ samples (e.g.\ in the big data regime, where the cost of taking into account all $N$ samples is prohibitively large) MLMC for SGLD can indeed reduce the computational complexity in comparison to the standard MCMC.
+However, recently the authors of \cite{truecost} have argued that for the standard MCMC the gain in complexity of SGLD due to the decreased number of samples can be outweighed by the increase in the variance caused by subsampling.
+We believe that an analogous analysis for MLMC would be highly non-trivial and we leave it for future work.

-In summary the main contributions of this paper are: \begin{enumerate} \item Extension of the MLMC framework to the time interval $[0,\infty)$ for \eqref{eq:langevin} when $U$ is strongly concave. \item A convergence theorem that allows the estimation of the MLMC variance using uniform in time estimates in the Wasserstein metric for a variety of different numerical methods. \item A new method for (unbiasedly) estimating expectations with respect to the invariant measures without the need of accept/reject steps (as in MCMC).
-The methods we propose can be better parallelised than MCMC. \item The application of this scheme to stochastic gradient Langevin dynamics (SGLD) which reduces the complexity of $\varepsilon^{-3}$ to $\varepsilon^{-2}\left|\log\varepsilon\right|^{3}$ much closer to the standard $\varepsilon^{-2}$ complexity of MCMC. \end{enumerate}
+In summary the main contributions of this paper are: \begin{enumerate} \item Extension of the MLMC framework to the time interval $[0,\infty)$ for \eqref{eq:langevin} when $U$ is strongly concave. \item A convergence theorem that allows the estimation of the MLMC variance using uniform in time estimates in the $2$- Wasserstein metric for a variety of different numerical methods. \item A new method of estimation of expectations with respect to the invariant measures without the need of accept/reject steps (as in MCMC).
+The methods we propose can be better parallelised than MCMC, since computations on all levels can be performed independently. \item The application of this scheme to stochastic gradient Langevin dynamics (SGLD) which reduces the complexity of $\mathcal{O}(\varepsilon^{-3})$ to $ \mathcal{O}(\varepsilon^{-2}\left|\log\varepsilon\right|^{3})$ much closer to the standard $\mathcal{O}(\varepsilon^{-2})$ complexity of MCMC. \end{enumerate}

 The rest of the paper is organised as follows.
 In Section \ref{sec:prel} we describe the standard MLMC framework, discuss the contracting properties of the true trajectories of \eqref{eq:langevin} and describe an algorithm for applying MLMC with respect to time $T$ for the true solution of \eqref{eq:langevin}.
 In Section \ref{sec:mlmc} we present the new algorithm, as well as a framework that allows proving its convergence properties for a numerical method of choice.
-In Section \ref{sec:ex} we present two examples of suitable numerical methods, while in Section \ref{sec:sgld} we describe a new version of SGLD with complexity $\varepsilon^{-2}\left|\log\varepsilon\right|^{3}$.
+In Section \ref{sec:ex} we present two examples of suitable numerical methods, while in Section \ref{sec:sgld} we describe a new version of SGLD with complexity $\mathcal{O}(\varepsilon^{-2}\left|\log\varepsilon\right|^{3})$.
 We conclude in Section \ref{sec:num} where a number of relevant numerical experiments are described.